HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 ### Solution

-In the same way a usb-c interface is usable on a usb 2.0 using an adapter, you can use an incompatible dependency on a client as a compatible instance using the adapter pattern.
+In the same way vga is usable on an hdmi port using an adapter, you can use an incompatible dependency on a client as a compatible instance using the adapter pattern.

 Say you have an instance of `AbstractDependency` (it could be any realization of `AbstractDependency`), that needs to be used like an instance of `RequiredInterface` by some client.
 In this example, the `RequiredInterface`'s `method()` works the same way as `AbstractDependency`'s `dependencyMethod()`.
 But unfortunately they have different names, thus creating the incompatibility.